-If you've used an elliptical trainer at the gym, it's most likely a commercial machine.
-Reviews say these types of ellipticals are more expensive, durable and feature-laden than most people need at home, and experts question their value for most home users.
-The more frequently and intensely you use your elliptical trainer, the more exercisers who share it and the heavier each user is, the more likely it is that a club-quality elliptical machine will be worth the investment.
-Precor models earn several recommendations in this price range, especially the EFX 5.33 (*Est. $4,300).
+Club-quality elliptical trainers for the home aren't quite as durable as those you'll find in the gym, but they come quite close -- with hefty, durable components and prices to match.
+The more frequently and intensely you use your elliptical trainer, the more exercisers who share it and the heavier each user is, the more likely it is that a club-quality elliptical will be worth the investment.

 Octane Fitness's compact, front-drive elliptical trainers make an excellent showing for themselves in this price range, but Precor still dominates the market in club-quality elliptical trainers for the home.
 Their large, stable rear-drive elliptical trainers eschew flashy features for sturdy components that last.
 Even the notoriously picky editors at TreadmillDoctor.com praise Precor elliptical trainers for their exceptional build quality, warranty and reliability.